synthlace/gofile-dav/README.md

     gofile-dav serve Veil7n --bypass

 ### Serve your root folder with bypass
+> [!WARNING]

-**Warning:** To use the bypass on your own folder you must make the folder public!
+To use the bypass on your own folder you must make the folder public!

     gofile-dav serve --bypass --api-token Maie2RlOFDDDRao0Y5ll54EAtv2imUlZ